Physics informed machine learning with Smoothed Particle Hydrodynamics: Hierarchy of reduced Lagrangian models of turbulence: Results: Training and Evaluating Models

-In addition to measuring the generalizability with respect to the field based loss, further analysis is performed over each model by comparing the Lagrangian statistics of predictions, representing external diagnostics (not enforced in the loss function).
-In Fig. \ref{fig:sing_part_stats_all}, we compare the probability distributions of the single particle dispersion, and velocity increment statistics at the eddy turn over time scale with $M_T = 0.08$ with the DNS from the Lagrangian tracers.
-This plot shows that although the physics informed models show closer matches to the ground truth distributions, some of the models, such as $NN-Sum$ do not perform as bad as expected relative to the field based loss comparisons.
-In Fig. \ref{fig:comp_all_ga_mt_t}, the acceleration statistics of each model are compared on eddy turn over time with $M_t = 0.08$ (as seen in training) and $M_t = 0.16$, and $M_t = 0.04$.
-In this figure, we see a clear improvement in generalization with respect to the acceleration statistics as more SPH structure is used.
-However, even the SPH informed models seem to struggle to provide a close match to DNS acceleration when generalizing to $M_t = 0.04$ flow.
-Finally, in Fig. \ref{fig:ek_over_t_1}, the energy spectrum shows some of the key statistical differences in the model predictions, that the less informed models, although able to interpolate on the training window like the other models, predict more energy to be distributed in the small scales and less in the large scales as compared to DNS (and as seen in the field plots Fig. \ref{fig:gen_t_qual_dns}); whereas the SPH informed models provide a closer match to the large to small scale energy cascade.
-However, the fully parameterized SPH-informed model using $W_2(a,b)$ does seem to dissipate energy from the large to small scales faster than DNS.
+In Figs. \ref{fig:comp_w_ga_mt_t} and \ref{fig:comp_all_ga_mt_t}, the acceleration statistics comparing smoothing kernels and each model respectively are reported for one eddy turn over time with $M_t = 0.08$ (as seen in training) and $M_t = 0.16$, and $M_t = 0.04$.
+In this figure, we see a clear improvement in generalization with respect to the acceleration statistics as more SPH structure is used and improving the accuracy of the SPH framework using the novel parameterized smoothing kernels.
+A similar trend is observed in the single particle statistics as seen in Fig. \ref{fig:sing_part_stats_all}.
+However, even the SPH informed models seem to struggle to provide a close match to DNS acceleration when generalizing to $M_t = 0.04$ flow, indicating a limitation to this approach.
+However, we should note that the only parameter that was changed in making forward state predictions for different turbulent Mach numbers was $\theta_{inj}$, in order to be consistent across models and with the DNS external forcing.
+Finally, in Fig. \ref{fig:ek_over_t_1}, the energy spectrum shows some of the key statistical differences in the model predictions, that the less informed models, although able to interpolate on the training window like the other models, predict more energy to be distributed in the small scales and less in the large scales as compared to DNS (and as seen in the volume plots of the $u$-component of velocity field Fig. \ref{fig:gen_t_qual_dns}); whereas the SPH informed models provide a closer match to the large to small scale energy cascade.
+For further analysis of the smoothing kernels and experiments using a combination of $L_f$ and $L_{kl}$ see Appendix \ref{sec:results_append}.

 \FloatBarrier